[Up] [Previous] [Next] [Index]

 optional; If this is bounded, then it is a boolean.
 If this boolean is true, then the algebra is assumed to be commutative.

-In a nilpotent table not all structure contants are readily available.
+In a nilpotent table not all structure constants are readily available.
 The following function determines the structure constants for the product bi bj.
 If the global variable STORE is true, then the function stores the computed entry in the table.

 • GetEntryTable( T, i, j ) F